Q. Are doors and windows supplied with glazing?

 Q. What tools do I need for constructing a building?

-All Waltons buildings differ, but in general, we recommend you obtain a hammer, screwdrivers both a flat head and Philips, a drill with 2mm drill bits, a tape measure, spirit level, step ladder, Stanley knife and wood saw.
-Check our website for our Shed Assembly Kit.
-Click here for a guide to building a base your timber shed.
+All Waltons buildings differ, but in general, we recommend you get a hammer, screwdrivers both a flat head and Philips, a drill with 2mm drill bits, a tape measure, spirit level, step ladder, Stanley knife and wood saw.
+We have specific step-by-step guides on how to install your new building here.

 Q. Are the buildings pre-treated?